Soon the link to the manuscript on the outcomes of the DECSA trial will be available here!

 Randomized controlled trials are necessary to evaluate the effect of dexamethasone therapy compared to surgery on functional outcome and cost-effectiveness.

-We hypothesize that treatment with dexamethasone is as effective as BHC, at lower costs.
+We hypothesized that treatment with dexamethasone is as effective as BHC, at lower costs.

 Effect of dexamethasone therapy versus surgery in CSDH patients on